 Memories, traditions, and experiences often center around food.
 We think about this connection more often during the holiday season, but it can be true any time of the year.
 I vividly remember a grilled ear of corn I had, the vibrant yellow kernels burst with a perfect blend of sweet and savory flavors.
 I sat on a curb and took in the people, local music, architecture and the aroma of neighboring food carts on a humid afternoon in Thailand.
-That was over a decade ago, yet whenever I eat fresh ear of corn, I think about that experience.
+That was over a decade ago, yet whenever I eat a fresh ear of corn, I think about that experience.

 Make Veggies Craveable